-To enable efficient cache utilization, we reorder the data in order to cluster the nodal nodes (i.e., the nodes that will be used for next level decomposition) in current level together.
-We implement this by a horizontal reorder and a vertical reorder.
-In a 2D grid with dimensions $(2n_1 + 1) \times (2n_2 + 1)$, the horizontal reorder essentially moves the $(2i + 1)$-th column to the $i$-th column and $2i$-th column to $(2i+1)$-th column, where $i$ ranges from $1$ to $n_2$, such that the nodal columns are moved together.
-Then, the vertical reorder applies similar operations to the rows in order to cluster the nodal rows together.
-Denote nodal\_nodal\_node as nodes in both nodal rows (i.e. rows that will be present in next level representation) and nodal columns (i.e. columns that will be present in next level representation), nodal\_coeff\_node as nodes in nodal rows but coefficient columns (i.e. columns that will be absent in next level representation), coeff\_nodal\_node as nodes in coefficient rows (i.e. rows that will be absent in next level representation) but nodal columns, and ceoff\_coeff\_node as nodes in both coefficient rows and coefficient columns.
-Fig.~\ref{fig:reorder_example_2d} shows how the reorder algorithm works for $5\times5$ 2D data.
+To enable efficient cache utilization, we reorder the data in order to cluster the nodal nodes (i.e., the nodes that will be used for decomposition at the next level) in the current level together.
+We implement this by a horizontal reordering and a vertical reordering.
+For a 2D grid of $(2n_1 + 1) \times (2n_2 + 1)$, the horizontal reordering essentially moves the $(2i + 1)$-th column to the $i$-th column and the $2i$-th column to the $(2i + 1)$-th column, where $i$ ranges from $1$ to $n_2$, such that the nodal columns are moved together.
+Then, the vertical reordering applies similar operations to the rows in order to cluster the nodal rows together.
+Denote \nodalnodalnode\ as nodes in both nodal rows (i.e., rows that will be present in the next-level subgrid) and nodal columns (i.e., columns that will be present in the next-level subgrid), \nodalcoeffnode\ as nodes in nodal rows but coefficient columns (i.e., columns that will be absent in the next-level subgrid), \coeffnodalnode\ as nodes in coefficient rows (i.e., rows that will be absent in the next-level subgrid) but nodal columns, and \coeffcoeffnode\ as nodes in both coefficient rows and coefficient columns.
+Fig.~\ref{fig:reorder_example_2d} shows how the reordering algorithm works for $5\times5$ 2D data.

-Fig.~\ref{fig:reordered_dependency} shows the data dependencies in the multigrid method after reorder.
-Compared with original data, the reordered data requests memory access in a more contiguous way, which promises higher performance.
+Fig.~\ref{fig:reordered_dependency} shows the data dependencies in the multilevel method after reordering.
+Compared with the original data, the reordered data requests memory access in a more coherent way, which promises higher performance.

 Given the reordered data, we then perform sliding window update for efficient coefficient computation.
-Specifically, we locate the starting positions of different groups of nodes (e.g., nodal\_nodal\_node, nodal\_coeff\_node, coeff\_nodal\_node, and ceoff\_coeff\_node for the 2D case), and compute their coefficients simultaneously.
-In this way, coefficient computation can be done for only one pass of the data in current level with good cache utilization.
+Specifically, we locate the starting positions of different groups of nodes (e.g., \nodalnodalnode, \nodalcoeffnode, \coeffnodalnode, and \coeffcoeffnode\ for the 2D case), and compute their coefficients simultaneously.
+In this way, coefficient computation can be performed more efficiently with relatively high cache utilization.

 During recomposition, data is already ordered in a level-centric manner.
-In this case, we perform correction computation, correction recover, and coefficient recover on the ordered data directly, followed by an inverse reorder operation to put recomposed data to the correct positions of the finer level.
+In this case, we perform correction computation, inverse correction application, and inverse coefficient computation on the ordered data directly, followed by an inverse reordering operation to put recomposed data to the correct positions of the finer level.